muratk5n/thirdwave/en/README.md

 ---

-Crops would be easier to get at so they would be prefered in most cases, but that comes with its own social problems (kings, landowning, bizarre religions).
+But 'crops' would be easier to get at in some settings so they would be prefered, but that comes with its own social problems (kings, landowning, bizarre religions).
 Humans domesticate plants, then are domesticated by them.

 ---

-Hunting, fishing diet needs no 'supplementing'.
+Hunting, fishing diet needs no 'supplementing' BTW.

 ---